jaantollander/masters-thesis/content/30_monitoring.md

 ![
 High-level overview of the monitoring system and analysis.
 Rounded rectangles indicate programs, and arrows indicate data flow.
-Lustre Jobstats and Time series database are third-party software; the thesis advisor developed the Monitoring client and Ingest server, and the thesis author wrote the code for the analysis and visualization.
 \label{fig:monitoring-system}
 ](figures/lustre-monitor.drawio.svg)